rust-gamedev/rust-gamedev.github.io/content/news/044/index.md

 Fortress and Cube World.

-In March, culling of underground terrain was added, improving rendering speeds.There has been a large influx of player growth, which has been rallying the focus on server optimizations.
+In March, culling of underground terrain was added, improving rendering speeds.
+There has been a large influx of player growth, which has been rallying the focus on server optimizations.
 Optimizations for buffs and auras were added, specifically around how much network bandwith is being used.
 A visual guide of Veloren was created, which should help onboard new players to the game.
 It